Real-Time Dam Levels

 Current Weather & Evaporation Impact

-Cooler current temperatures of 4°C help minimize evaporation losses across the reservoir.
-Currently experiencing partly cloudy conditions with no immediate precipitation, inflows remain entirely dependent on upstream river movement.
+With a mild reading of 13°C today, surface evaporation is significantly reduced, helping to preserve current volume.
+Currently experiencing clear sky conditions with no immediate precipitation, inflows remain entirely dependent on upstream river movement.

 Future Outlook & Monitoring